YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 ### The first month

 Now I'm about a month since making this big move.
 I have undertaken a challenge I was very concerned about its outcome.
 Happily, I call it a success now.
-I feel much more enjoyment while I type.
+I feel much more enjoyable while I type.
 My hands don't move so much as in QWERTY and the typing is effortless as expected.
 I still have some specific elements to perfect, but overall I feel happy with the way I type right now.

 Additionally, I keep practicing [Type Fu][Type Fu] and I'm also able to type in the range of 50-70 words-per-minute on [typeracer][typeracer].
 <br/>
 _typeracer_ throws at you different texts to type each session, so it's a more accurate benchmark than _Type Fu_ which I consider great for practicing subsets of the Colemak layout.
-Part of the practicing I emphasize typing in the fastest pace I can, and others on doing typing slower but trying to avoid mistakes as much as possible.
+Part of the practicing I emphasize typing at the fastest pace I can, and others on doing typing slower but trying to avoid mistakes as much as possible.

 <img src="images/typing-colemak-happy.png" width=33%/>